PinkDiamond1/xm-labs-control-m-9/README.md

 The following sections describe how to configure BMC Control-M to combine with xMatters.

-As mentioned above, there are two approaches to configuring Control-M to communicate using xMatters: the `Shout` Technique, and the `SNMP Trap` Technique.
-They are mutually exclulsive; that is, only choose and configure one approaach or you may get duplicate event injections (e.g. if you Shout on an Abend and also get an SNMP Trap, both will send a notification.
+As mentioned above, there are two approaches to configuring Control-M to communicate using xMatters: the `Shout` Technique, and the `SNMP Trap` Technique.<br>They are mutually exclulsive; that is, only choose and configure one approaach or you may get duplicate event injections (e.g. if you Shout on an Abend and also get an SNMP Trap, both will send a notification).<br>**The `SNMP Trap` Technique is by far the most flexible for organizations with a large number of jobs.**

 ### 5.1 Shout Technique